cbm80amiga/ST7735_SDMediaPlayer/README.md

 Smooth video playback from SD on STM32 and ST7735 1.8" 128x160 using DMA and fast SPI 36Mbps interface

 Achieved 41 fps using fast SD card.
-160x128 pixel JPEG images decoding takes 100 ms or less.
+160x128 pixel JPEG image decoding takes 100 ms or less.

 YouTube videos: